samwaugh/MMM-BME680/README.md

 - [MMM-ds18b20](https://github.com/Thlb/MMM-temp-ds18b20) temperature sensor.
 - [MMM-01ZM](https://github.com/rubinho101/MMM-01ZM) Xiaomi LYWSDCGQ 01ZM Temperature-Humidity sensor AND [Nova PM SDS011](https://microcontrollerslab.com/nova-pm-sds011-dust-sensor-pinout-working-interfacing-datasheet/) particulate matter (dust and smoke) sensor.

-## Code Information
-### Dependencies
-- `python3` (should be installed on Raspberry Pi)
-- `smbus` (Python library, install via `pip3 install smbus` ) --- needed?
-- `bme680` (Python library, install via `pip3 install bme680` if Pimoroni library needed)

-### Developer Notes
-- [Pimoroni Python code for BME68x](https://github.com/pimoroni/bme680-python) used for this project
-- [raspi-bme-iaq](https://github.com/thstielow/raspi-bme680-iaq) thstielow reverse engineering of an IAQ estimate (from this [thread](https://forums.pimoroni.com/t/bme680-observed-gas-ohms-readings/6608)).
-- [This thread]( https://forums.pimoroni.com/t/bme680-air-quality-low/6293) may provide an alterate method of calibrating the BME680, as may [this](https://github.com/robmarkcole/bme680-mqtt).
-- [Borsch BME68x Sensor API](https://github.com/BoschSensortec/BME68x-Sensor-API) to use this to produce the IAQ calculation, licencing and a compiled binary is required.
-As this is not easily achievable for the open source nature of MMM, this module is not used. ([Deprecated Borsch BEM680 Sensor API](https://github.com/BoschSensortec/BME680_driver))

-### Test BME680 module
-1. Navigate into your `MagicMirror/modules/MMM-BME680` folder
-2. Run script `python3 bme.py`
-   - If you get `FileNotFoundError: [Errno 2] No such file or directory` you have to enable i2c interface (`raspi-config nonint do_i2c 0`)
-3. Script should print sensor values like this `24.7 38.3 996.6` - that means `temperature humidity pressure`
-   - If you only see `0 0 0` make sure you are not setting the PINs you are using in another program.